pchmielecki87/PythonAppAzureTerraform/Readme.md

-Here is a **clean, modern, emoji-rich README.md** describing your repo, architecture, technologies, and pipeline flow — including **ASCII diagrams** and **architecture diagrams**.

-You can copy-paste this directly into your `README.md`.

----

 # 🛒 Azure Python Web App + Terraform + Azure DevOps

 **Fully automated deployment of a Python Flask web app with Azure App Service, Key Vault integration, Application Insights, and Azure DevOps multi-stage pipeline.**